SahanST19/ai-audio-separator/README.md

 1. Download the FFmpeg build from [gyan.dev](https://www.gyan.dev/ffmpeg/builds/).
 2. Extract the downloaded ZIP file.
 3. Inside this project folder, create a new folder named **`bin`**.
-4. Copy these three files into the `bin` folder:
+4. Copy these three files and all files into the `bin` folder:
    - `ffmpeg.exe`
    - `ffplay.exe`
    - `ffprobe.exe`